treehouses/treehouses.github.io/pages/vi/gitrepositories.md

 ### Clone Your GitHub Repository username.github.io

 Now, we will be using GitHub repositories on a command line, which means that there is a separate step to get your GitHub repository on your OS.
 To be clear, you will be using both the command line and the GitHub user interface, meaning that you **need to constantly check to make sure that your version is not behind to avoid merge conflicts**.
-Therefore, open a command line and open your username.github.io repository on the  GitHub user interface.
-You then need to copy the link provided in the repository.
+Therefore, open your username.github.io repository on the GitHub user interface and copy the link provided by clicking the "Clone or download" button.

-Then, turn to your command prompt and type your repository URL in the form of `git clone https://github.com/EmilyLarkin/EmilyLarkin.github.io.git` into the command line.
+Then, turn to your command prompt and type `git clone <repository_url>` into the command line.
+For example `git clone https://github.com/EmilyLarkin/EmilyLarkin.github.io.git`.
 Be sure to use the correct URL to clone your repository (you will obviously type your own username).
-If you  `cd  ` into your `username.github.io` you can see different files which you will be working on during your internship.
+If you `cd` into your `username.github.io` you can see different files which you will be working on during your internship.

 ### Clone with HTTPS or SSH